AdithyaSean/Automated-Home-Security-System/README.md

-# Smart Home Surveillance System (SHSS)
+# Smart Home Security System (SHSS)

-This project builds upon the "Enhanced Security Vision" project, transforming it into a full-fledged IoT-based smart home surveillance system.
+This project builds upon the "Enhanced Security Vision" project, transforming it into a full-fledged IoT-based smart home security system.
 It leverages computer vision, cloud computing, and IoT technologies to provide comprehensive home security with real-time monitoring, intelligent alerts, and remote access.

 ## Project Goals